+SEPA EIS

-SEPA EIS Commercial Low-Level Radioactive Waste Disposal Site (U.S. Ecology) on the Hanford Site a site closure plan, renewal of the operating license, and an amendment to the regulations limiting the receipt of NARM.
+Commercial Low-Level Radioactive Waste Disposal Site (US Ecology) on the Hanford Site

+The Washington State Departments of Health and Ecology determined in February 1997, that an EIS must be prepared under the State (of Washington) Environmental Policy Act (SEPA) before the State can make several key environmental decisions regarding the facility.
+These decisions include: approval of a site closure plan, renewal of the operating license, and an amendment to the regulations limiting the receipt of NARM.
 Public scoping is underway through 3/27/97.
 A public meeting was held on 3/5/97 in Kennewick at the Ecology office.
 Ecology and Health have invited RL to consult with them on issues, concerns, and potential impacts that should be considered in the EIS.
 A meeting was held on 3/25/97 between Ecology, Health and RL NEPA staff to discuss issues and concerns.
-RL sent a response letter to DOH and Ecology on 4/8/97 outlining DOEs issues and concerns and RLs role.
+RL sent a response letter to DOH and Ecology on 4/8/97 outlining DOE's issues and concerns and RL's role.
 Ecology and Health have selected an EIS preparation contractor.